-The Society of Fire Protection Engineers (SFPE) was established in 1950 and incorporated as an independent organization in 1971.
-It is the professional society representing those practicing the field of fire protection engineering.
-The Society has over 4,600 members and 97 chapters, including 18 student chapters worldwide.
+The Society of Fire Protection Engineers (SFPE) was established in 1950 and incorporated as a not-for-profit membership organization in 1971.
+It is the world's leading professional society representing those practicing in the field of fire protection and fire safety engineering.
+The Society has over 4,700 members and 104 chapters, including 21 student chapters worldwide.

-SFPE supports the development of the annual Professional Engineer (P.E.) licensing exam in fire protection and the grading of those exams under the auspices of the National Council of Examiners for Engineering and Surveying (NCEES).
-Several volunteer standing committees work under the Society’s auspices on technical projects to further advance the state of the profession.
+SFPE serves its members and the profession through quality education; the development of the FPE Handbook, engineering standards and guidelines; research; conferences and publications; and outreach and advocacy.
+The Society also plays a critical role in supporting the development of the Professional Engineer (PE) licensing exam in fire protection and the grading of those exams under the auspices of the National Council of Examiners for Engineering and Surveying (NCEES).

 Our Business | Mission